Elephants Walking Through Grass, Amboseli 2008. Leading Matriarch Killed By Poachers, 2009

-Big Life Foundation was founded by photographer Nick Brandt & award winning conservationist Richard Bonham in September 2010.
+Big Life Foundation was founded by photographer Nick Brandt and award winning conservationist Richard Bonham in September 2010.

-With Richard Bonham as Director of Operations for Big Life in Africa, and Project Manager Damian Bell in Tanzania, Big Life has now expanded to employ 315 rangers, with 31 outposts and 15 vehicles protecting 2 million acres of wilderness in the Amboseli-Tsavo ecosystem of E. Africa.
+With Richard Bonham as Director of Operations for Big Life in Africa, and Project Manager Damian Bell in Tanzania, Big Life has now expanded to employ hundreds of local Maasai rangers, with 31 outposts and 15 vehicles protecting 2 million acres of wilderness in the Amboseli-Tsavo-Kilimanjaro ecosystem of East Africa.

 Big Life was the first organization in East Africa with co-ordinated cross-border anti-poaching operations.